dwrobel/flatcam/README.md

 =================================================

+20.06.2019

+- fixed Editor Transform Tool in Gerber Editor
+- added a message in the status bar when copying coordinates to clipboard with SHIFT + LMB click combo
+- languages update

 19.06.2019

 - milling an Excellon file (holes and/or slots) will now transfer the chosen milling bit diameter to the resulting Geometry object